scsm-ua/kirtan-guide-en/songs/thakura-vaishnava-pada-avanira.md

     tīrthajol-pavitra-guṇe,  likhiyāche purāṇe, se saba bhaktira pravañchana vaiṣṇavera pādadoka,  sama nahe ei saba, jāte hoya vāñchito pūraṇa

-The purifying power of the waters of the vari- ous places of pilgrimage is described in the Purāṇas, al- though this is something of a deceptive trick.
+The purifying power of the waters of the various places of pilgrimage is described in the Purāṇas, although this is something of a deceptive trick.
 Actually there is nothing which is as purifying as the water which has washed the lotus feet of the Vaiṣṇavas.
 This water fulfills all desires.

 #### 4

     vaiṣṇava-saṅgete mana, ānandita anukṣaṇa, sadā hoy kṛṣṇa-parasaṅga dīna narottama kā̐de, hiyā dhairja nāhi bāndhe, mora dośā keno hoilo bhaṅga

-Moment by moment my mind finds constant plea- sure in the association of the Vaiṣṇavas.
+Moment by moment my mind finds constant pleasure in the association of the Vaiṣṇavas.
 I always seek the company of the devotees of Lord Krishna.
 Poor-hearted Narottam Dās cries, “I cannot maintain my composure any longer.
 Why have I fallen into such a low condition of life that I cannot get the association of the Vaiṣṇavas?”